-Given the ever-growing usage of IoT devices, it makes perfect sense that hackers will try to find and exploit any possible vulnerabilities to sneak into networks of their victims for nefarious purposes.
+Given the ever-growing usage of IoT devices, it makes perfect sense that hackers will try to find and exploit any possible vulnerabilities to sneak into the networks of their victims for nefarious purposes.
 Which they actually have been successfully doing for quite some time now.

 IoT devices could be easily turned into spying mechanisms capable of recording conversations, capturing biometric data, monitoring everything that we do –both online and in the actual world.
 While smartwatches, baby monitors, fitness trackers, doorbells, and home assistants seem rather convenient and fun, it suddenly changes once you realize their eavesdropping powers.

 We must not forget that the same technologies can be used for both bad and good – it all depends on who is using them.
 In the hands of criminals, smart tools can be turned into robotic soldiers, recruited to spy on their users or participate in global botnet attacks.

-Over the last few years, we saw a number of successful attacks on IoT devices, mostly routers and IP cameras.
+Over the last few years, we saw a number of successful attacks on IoT devices, most routers, and IP cameras.
 One of the most significant ones was the Mirai botnet – a sneaky malware that took advantage of insecure IoT devices to launch a massive DDoS (distributed denial of service) attack.
 As a result, many of the world’s popular websites and services, including Spotify, Netflix, Twitter, CNN, and Reddit, were shut down for a whole day.

 Such attacks clearly demonstrate the desperate need for proper IoT security as the current situation poses too many risks to businesses, organizations, and the general public.